 Teens will tell you they want the same curfew as their friends.

 “I hear that all the time when kids come down to complain – the terrible rules in their house, other kids having more freedom.
-I think parents feel that pressure,” says Stacie Angel, formerly a counselor at Norup International School, a middle school in Oak Park, and now a curriculum support specialist in the Berkley School District.
+I think parents feel that pressure,” says Stacie Angel, formerly a counselor at Norup International School, a middle school in Oak Park, and now an instructional support specialist in the Berkley School District.
 “Parents have to take their own stand on what they think is an appropriate curfew time.”

 “I know they don’t like it, but unless there’s a special function like a sporting event and they’ll be getting back later on the bus, they have to be home at 8 – because they have homework,” says Sue Zeiler, mom to Pam, Andrew, Alan and Casey.